When to apply for a Temporary Events Notice

 - the minimum period between events authorised under separate TENs in relation to the same premises (not including withdrawn TENs) by the same premises user is 24 hours

-- a TEN application must be submitted to the local authority no later than 10 working days before the event, excluding the day of application and day of the event
+- a TEN application must be submitted to the local authority no later than 10 working days before the event, excluding the day of application, the day of the event and any bank holidays

-- a late TEN must be submitted to the local authority no later than 5 working days before the event, excluding the day of application and day of the event
+- a late TEN must be submitted to the local authority no later than 5 working days before the event, excluding the day of application, the day of the event and any bank holidays

 You must apply to the local authority for the area in which your event will take place.
 If you apply to the wrong local authority then the application will be void and non-refundable.

 To serve a Temporary Events Notices you will need to submit the following:

 - a completed Temporary Events Notices application form

 - the correct fee of £21 (this fee is non-refundable - please refer to the Refunds section below for details)